Edward-ns/csm/docs/README.md

 ### Business Objective(s)

-> Long>term goals identified by a company.
+> Long term goals identified by a company.
 Through the duration of a customer relationship, the goal is to help customers achieve business objectives.

+### BTP (Business Technology Platform)

+> SAP Business Technology Platform (SAP BTP) is the platform for the intelligent enterprise that helps you accelerate business outcomes with integration, data to value, and extensibility.
+For this SAP offers two different consumption models.
+Get started right away at no expense with Pay-As-You-Go for SAP BTP, and then transition to Cloud Platform Enterprise Agreement (CPEA) when you have predictable usage.

 ## C